Work 作品 About 關於 Creative 創作 Contact 聯絡 Resume 履歷

 The core product flow — document upload → AI processing → data review → export — was designed to demystify the "black box" of AI.
 At every stage, users can see what the system is doing.

-The export phase was especially deliberate: two paths (CSV for legacy systems, Shopify for modern e-commerce) directly addressed the split between traditional and digital-native fashion buyers.
+The export phase was equally deliberate: two paths (CSV for legacy systems, Shopify for modern e-commerce) directly addressed the persona split between traditional buyers still working in spreadsheets and digital-native teams already running on e-commerce infrastructure.

 Core product flow — 8-step process